Adjusting journal entries: Types, examples, and how to record

 Let's say you finished a consulting project on March 30 but plan to invoice the client in April.
 That revenue still belongs in March.
 If you wait to record it until April, your March income will be understated, and your financials will not reflect what actually happened.

-Accrued revenue is common in service-based businesses, project work, and long-term contracts.
-It also shows up when performance obligations are met before billing, especially in industries like SaaS, legal services, and engineering.
+You'll encounter accrued revenue most often if you work in services, project work, or long-term contracts.
+It also comes up when you've met your performance obligations before billing, which is common in SaaS, legal services, and engineering.

 This entry increases your revenue on the income statement and creates an asset, usually labeled as "accrued receivables" or "unbilled revenue" on the balance sheet.
 You clear that asset once the invoice is sent and payment is received.